Where to Stay in Dubrovnik: Best Areas to Stay + Top Hotels

 Just watch out – thanks to its central location and large roundabout, Pile can attract a lot of traffic, so have your wits about you while crossing the road here!

-Best hotels to stay in Dubrovnik Near Old Town
+Best Hotels to Stay in Dubrovnik Near Old Town

 ($$$) Hilton Imperial